mahynski/pychemauth/README.md

 ## Preprocessors
 [scikit-learn](https://scikit-learn.org/stable/modules/preprocessing.html) provides a number of other simple preprocessing steps, including data standardization and imputation approaches.
 Here, these are extended to include:

 ### Imputing Missing Data
 * Expectation Maximization with Iterative PCA (missing X values)
 * Expectation Maximization with Iterative PLS (missing X values)
 * Limit of Detection (randomly below LOD)

 ### Scaling
 * Corrected Scaling (akin to scikit-learn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) but uses [unbiased/corrected standard deviation](https://en.wikipedia.org/wiki/Standard_deviation#Corrected_sample_standard_deviation) instead)
 * Pareto Scaling (scales by square root of standard deviation)
 * Robust Scaling (scales by IQR instead of standard deviation)

 ## Conventional Chemometrics
 > Conventional methods tend to require careful preparation of the training set to remove extremes and outliers so that "masking" effects, etc. do not affect your final model.
-Manual data inspection is typically required, whereas many machine learning-based outlier detection methods are designed to be robust against outliers natively.
+Manual data inspection is typically required, whereas many machine learning-based outlier detection methods are often designed to be robust against outliers natively.
+These conventional methods are generally classified as [novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html) methods (no outliers in training), but many have built in capabilities to interatively "clean" the training set if outliers are assumed to be present initially.
+Algorithms designed to handle "dirty" data sets directly are [outlier detection](https://scikit-learn.org/stable/modules/outlier_detection.html) routines.
+> See ["Detection of Outliers in Projection-Based Modeling" by Rodionova and Pomerantsev](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.9b04611) for an example of outlier detection in projection methods.

 ### Classifiers
 * PCA (for data inspection)
 * PLS-DA (soft and hard variants)